 - Preheat oven to 220C/425F/Gas 7.
 Lightly grease a baking tray or line with baking paper or parchment paper.

-- Sift the flour and baking powder into a large bowl.
+- Sift the flour and baking powder into a large mixing bowl.
 Using your fingertips, rub in the cold butter for a few minutes until the mixture resembles fine breadcrumbs.
 Stir in 85g of the cheese making sure that it doesn’t clump together.
 Make a well in the centre.

 - Add a little milk at a time and mix, using a cutting action until the dough comes together in clumps.